xdf-modules/example-files/README.md

 ## twochannel_string_marker.xdf

-Minimal example file with two streams.
+An example file with two streams, one with string markers.

-### Single String Marker Stream
+### 3735928559

 2 `string` channels, 1 sample